SS France (1960): Art

 Lower down the dining rooms were fitted out with the intention that the rooms would be visual equivalents of the excellent food served within them.
 The Chambord dining room was decorated by Mrs. Darbois-Gaudin in gold anodized aluminium, with monochrome chairs in red, orange and cream.
 The dome, painted black, contained an array of recessed spot-lights, and sat within a circular band of translucent, fluorescent-lit panels, all on a truncated rotunda of gold aluminium.
 Around all four walls of the room Jean Mandaroux's continuous mural, painted on 17 lacquered aluminium sheets, was entitled Les plaisirs de la vie: The Pleasures of Life.
 Less sumptuous in design, the Versailles dining room was done by Marc Simon in tones of green, white and grey.
 The walls were produced from Polyrey and Formica with a decoupaged gold leaf abstract pattern.
 Only the forward wall held a mural done in 14 engraved glass panels by Max Ingrand, as well as two tapestries, Les amoureux du printemps by Marc Saint-Saëns, and Paysage provençal by Auvigné.
 Lowest in the ship, the walls of the First Class swimming pool were covered with back-lit engraved glass panels by Max Ingrand, and a ceramic sculptural fountain by Jean Mayodon sat at the forward end of the room.

-The First Class cabins also showcased design and art, especially in the Appartements de Grand Luxe.
+The First Class cabins also displayed design and art, especially in the Appartements de Grand Luxe.
 There were two aboard France, amidships, on the port and starboard sides, on Pont Supérieur.
 Each had a salon, dining room, two bedrooms, and three bathrooms.
-The Appartement de Grand Luxe Île de France held a painting, La place de la Concorde, by Bernard Lamotte, as well as one, Parc de Versailles, by Jean Carzou, who also designed the suite's main salon.
-Slightly less expensive were the Appartements de Luxe, of which there were 12, as the Appartement de Luxe Flandres with a painting of Jean Dries.
+The Appartement de Grand Luxe Île de France held a painting, La place de la Concorde, by Bernard Lamotte, as well as Parc de Versailles by Jean Carzou, who also designed the suite's main salon.
+Slightly less expensive were the Appartements de Luxe, of which there were 12, such as the Appartement de Luxe Flandres with a painting by Jean Dries.
 Each of these was decorated by artists, including the bathrooms where mosaic artwork adorned the walls around tubs and showers.
 Some of the mosaics were by the sculptor Jacques Zwobada.